 - Find a Party.
-Once you've become more familiar with Twitter, it's time to PARTY!
+Once you've become acclimated with Twitter, it's time to PARTY!
 Find a party on our calendar and click that party's link to learn more (or sign up to be a TweeVIP and get weekly e-mail party updates!)
-Some parties require that you register (or RSVP) in advance, some don't.
+Some parties require that you register in advance, some don't.
 The link to the party's page should make it clear what you need to do to attend.

 - Follow the Party Hosts.
-If you find a party to attend and click on the party link, you will see a list of the host(s) for that particular party, usually listed by their Twitter ID (such as @TweeParties).
+If you find a party to attend and click on the party link, you will see a list of the host(s) for that particular party.
 It's a good idea to follow them beforehand so that you can learn about any last-minute changes or updates to that party.

 - Decide How You Will Follow the Party.
-As mentioned above, you can attend the party through Twitter alone -- you just need to follow the hosts and the #hashtag (I attended my first party this way).
-However, manually refreshing your Twitter page to get the latest tweets can become tedious.
+You could attend the party through Twitter.
+You just need to follow the hosts and the #hashtag (I attended my first party this way).
+However, you will need to manually refresh your screen in order to see any new tweets, which can become tedious.
 You might want to try a "Twitter Aggregator" program, or free software that compiles all tweets from a particular follower, hashtag or both!
 Popular aggregators are: Tweet Grid, Tweet Deck, Tweet Chat or Twubs.
 Whatever program you choose, give it a try beforehand so you'll be better prepared in time for the event.
-For first time partygoers, we strongly recommend starting with Tweet Chat.
-It's easy to use with its single column format.
-Just go to the Tweet Chat homepage, sign in (you will sign in with your Twitter ID and Twitter password) and enter the hashtag.
-Not only will the timeline automatically refresh itself, but any tweet you send will include the hashtag in your tweets, so you don't have to worry about forgetting to include it.
-If the tweets seem to be going too fast for you, you can pause them using the 'pause' button at the top of the screen.
-For more information on which aggregator to choose, check out our article about Twitter aggregators here!
+For more information on which aggregator to choose, check out our recent article about Twitter aggregators here!

 - Contact Us.
 If you have any other questions, please contact us at firstname.lastname@example.org and we will do our best to help.
-Happy Tweeting!
+Happy Twittering!